influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/https_setup.md

   https-private-key = "/etc/ssl/influxdb-selfsigned.key"
 ```

-#### Step 3: Restart InfluxDB
+#### Step 3: Restart the InfluxDB service

-Restart the InfluxDB process for the configuration changes to take effect:
+Restart the InfluxDB service for the configuration changes to take effect:
 ```bash
 sudo systemctl restart influxdb
 ```

-#### Step 4: Verify the HTTPS Setup
+#### Step 4: Verify the HTTPS setup

 Verify that HTTPS is working by connecting to InfluxDB with the [CLI tool](/influxdb/v1.5/tools/shell/):
 ```bash